 Survey participants who have worked at VCA Animal Hospital for between five and 10 years earn $14.61 per hour on average.
 The largest fraction of VCA Animal Hospital people (50 percent) have been working for one to four years and earn about $11.22 per hour on average.

 Registered Veterinary Technicians rake in the most money, with average earnings of approximately $16.18 per hour; Certified Veterinary Technicians come in second with average earnings amounting to $15.64, while Licensed Veterinary Technicians and Veterinary Technicians rank near the top as well (around $15.28 and $13.23, respectively).
 On the lower end are Receptionists at $10.99 on average.

 Certifications and Degrees

-The highest-paying skill to have in this role seems to be Radiology; employees claiming this as part of the toolbox earn a median of around $14.68 per hour.
-A common skill in VCA Animal Hospital's work force is Anesthesia; the larger part of survey participants report using it on the job.
-Phlebotomy, Client Interaction, and Medicine / Surgery are also desirable skills.
+The highest-paying skill to have in this role seems to be Radiology; employees claiming this as part of the toolbox earn a median of $14.78 per hour.
+Anesthesia is a popular skill among VCA Animal Hospital workers, with just over a half of those surveyed report it as a core competency.
+Client Interaction, Phlebotomy, and Medicine / Surgery round out the set of key employee skills.

 Benefits and Perks

 Only 22 percent enjoy paid vacation days and paid sick time — a rather disappointing finding.
 Close to one-half of workers save up for retirement through a 401(k) plan.
 A majority of survey participants receive health insurance, and nearly one-half of workers get dental coverage.
 The list of perks also includes pets/dog at work, life insurance, tuition reimbursement, and company store discount.